Montanism: History

 Although what became the orthodox Christian Church prevailed against Montanism within a few generations, inscriptions in the Tembris valley of northern Phrygia, dated between 249 and 279, openly proclaim allegiance to the New Prophecy.
 Speros Vryonis considers these inscriptions remarkable in that they are the only set of inscriptions which openly reveal the religious affiliations of the deceased before the period of toleration, when Christians dared not to do so.
 In the 3rd century, a new prophetess appeared in Pepuza, Quintilla.
 Her followers, the Quintillians, were regarded as an important Montanist sect into the 5th century.

 A letter of Jerome to Marcella, written in 385, refutes the claims of Montanists that had been troubling her.
 A group of "Tertullianists" may have continued at Carthage.
 The anonymous author of Praedestinatus records that a preacher came to Rome in 388 where he made many converts and obtained the use of a church for his congregation on the grounds that the martyrs to whom it was dedicated had been Montanists.
 He was obliged to flee after the victory of Theodosius I.

 In his own time, Augustine (354–430) records that the Tertullianist group had dwindled to almost nothing and, finally, was reconciled to the church and handed over its basilica.
 It is not certain whether these Tertullianists were in all respects "Montanist" or not.
-In the 6th century, on the orders of the Emperor Justinian, John of Ephesus led an expedition to Pepuza to destroy the Montanist shrine there, which was based on the tombs of Montanus, Priscilla and Maximilla.
+In 530 Emperor Justinian expelled Montanist clergy from Constantinople.
+In 550, on the orders of Justinian, John of Ephesus led an expedition to Pepuza to destroy the Montanist shrine there, which was based on the tombs of Montanus, Priscilla and Maximilla.

 A Montanist sect in Galatia, the Tascodrugites, is attested around 600 by Timothy of Constantinople and in the 9th century by Theodore the Studite.
 A sect called "Montanist" existed in the 8th century; the Emperor Leo III ordered the conversion and baptism of its members.
 These Montanists refused, locked themselves in their houses of worship, set the buildings on fire and perished.

 Beliefs

 Because much of what is known about Montanism comes from anti-Montanist sources, it is difficult to know what they actually believed and how those beliefs differed from the Christian mainstream of the time.
-The New Prophecy was also a diverse movement, and what Montanists believed varied by location and time.
-Montanism was particularly influenced by Johannine literature, especially the Gospel of John and the Apocalypse of John (also known as the Book of Revelation).
+The New Prophecy was also a diverse movement, and what Montanists believed varied by location and period.
+Montanism was particularly influenced by Johannine literature, especially the Gospel of John and the Apocalypse of John (also known as the book of Revelation).

-In John's Gospel, Jesus promised to send the Paraclete or Holy Spirit, from which Montanists believed their prophets derived inspiration.
-In the Apocalypse, John was taken by an angel to the top of a mountain where he sees the New Jerusalem descend to earth.
+In John's Gospel, Jesus promises to send the Paraclete (Holy Spirit) after his death, from which Montanists believed their prophets derived inspiration.
+In the Apocalypse, John was taken by an angel to the top of a mountain, upon which he saw the New Jerusalem descend to Earth.
 Montanus identified this mountain as being located in Phrygia near Pepuza.
-Followers of the New Prophecy called themselves spiritales ("spiritual people") in contrast to their opponents whom they termed psychici ("carnal, natural people").
+Followers of the New Prophecy called themselves spiritales ("spiritual people") in contrast to their opponents, whom they termed psychici ("carnal, natural people").